canro91/canro91.github.io/_posts/2023-07-24-AdviceToStartAnUltralearningProject.md

 ---
 layout: post
-title: "My Advice on Starting an Ultralearning Project"
+title: "This Is How I'd Start an Ultralearning Project To Become a Software Engineer"
 tags: learning
 cover: Cover.png
 cover-alt: "Pile of books and a notebook"